mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 Once a flow has moved to the associated state, it will remain in that state for a timeout interval TO_ASSOCIATED.
 The on-path device forwards any packet with a PLUS Basic Header in either direction for this flow.
-It resets the TO_ASSOCIATED timer for every packet it forwards without the S flag set.
+It resets the TO_ASSOCIATED timer for every packet it forwards in this state.

 ### Bidirectional Stop Signaling